-At the recommendation of his family doctor, Conaway scheduled a consultation with John McPhilemy, DO, orthopedic surgeon at Lankenau Medical Center, part of Main Line Health.
+At the recommendation of his family doctor, Conaway scheduled a consultation with John McPhilemy, DO, orthopaedic surgeon at Lankenau Medical Center, part of Main Line Health.
 After an examination of the damage done to Conaway’s leg, Dr. McPhilemy told him he’d need a total knee replacement.

 The news didn’t come as a surprise.